East Coast Main Line: Races to the North

 The East Coast Main Line was engaged in long running rivalry with the West Coast Main Line (WCML), the other main trunk route between London and Scotland.
 At various points in the late 19th century, highly publicised but unofficial races occurred between express trains on the two routes, most notably in 1888 and 1895.
 These races were ended over concerns over safety, but later the rivalry resumed in the 1920s and 1930s as both the LNER and its West Coast competitor, the London, Midland and Scottish Railway (LMS), produced ever-more-powerful express locomotives.
 This reached its crescendo in the late 1930s, when the LNER introduced the famous streamlined Class A4 locomotives and the LMS countered with its own streamlined Coronation Class – both of which were capable of reaching speeds in excess of 100 mph.
 The competition was curtailed soon thereafter by the coming of World War II.

 British Rail era

-In the aftermath of the war, Clement Attlee's Labour Government nationalised the LNER and the other three major railway companies in Great Britain with the passage of the Transport Act 1947, and with effect from 1 January 1948 merged them into British Railways (BR).
-The ECML came under the control of three of BR's regions; the Eastern Region, the North Eastern Region, and the Scottish Region (the former two were merged together in 1967).
+In the aftermath of the war, Clement Attlee's Labour Government nationalised the LNER and the other three major railway companies in Great Britain with the passage of the Transport Act 1947.
+With effect from 1 January 1948, they were merged into British Railways (BR).
+The ECML came under the control of three of BR's regions: the Eastern Region, the North Eastern Region and the Scottish Region (the former two were merged in 1967).